JamFox/wired.jamfox.dev/src/posts/month-of-2021-quantified/index.md

 Each semester I took more and more academic credits while maintaining a high enough average grade to warrant 2 stipends for 3 semesters straight.
 My shoulders could carry more!
 I accidentally fell into the best possible internship I could have wished for, even though I had no plan of working during uni years.
 I was elected as [the president of the IT Student Council](/images/ITUK_Esimees_mottkiri_Turvas.pdf).
 I was developing personally, socially, academically, professionally and my life was full of things to say "yes!!!" to.

-As a sidenote my programme lead put a really nice looking Chekhov's gun on the wall of my future in the shape of a recommendation letter to CERN.
+Sidenote: my programme supervisor put a really nice looking Chekhov's gun on the wall of my future in the shape of a recommendation letter to CERN.

 And this was the time I decided to start tracking my time again.
 Just to capture this speed, unstoppable joy in time where things we so so *so* unbelievably good.

 Yet not all was rose colored.
 My patience, while juggling all these responsibilities and commitments, for example.
 I felt myself getting irritated when people weren't clear, efficient, getting straight to the point.
 Anytime I felt someone was wasting my time, I would fly off my handle and walk away if it was possible.

 Emptying out my to-do list became the leading force.
 Once again, in an entirely new way, I was losing the ability to focus on the present.
 I could not be truly present while there was something on the to-do list and it was constantly being filled with new things.
 What I really should've done is meditate more, to kind of "clean up" my thoughts.
 Instead I opted for movies to get lost in or gaming to get into that flow state, both of which were more like really satisfying *breaks* from the mountain of thoughts looming over me than actual solutions to doing something with the thoughts.
 But in the moments where my to-do list was empty, my will and discipline were so exhausted that I could not help myself.

 I become more jittery, more ADHD-like.
 I instantly thought of my daily tasks the second I woke up, causing me to forget dreams.
 It became a new reflex to do everything right away.

+I had lost myself in the other direction in an effort to prove that I had power, influence, autonomy to forge my own destiny, that I could smith my own molds.

 And to the sound of gunfire, the CERN recommendation letter materialized into an actual future: I would be going to work at CERN for the whole of 2022.

 I didn't realize it at the time, since I did not give myself the time to write, think or give my thoughts and self-analysis a more concrete shape that I could work with.
 It was when went out of my way to finish the semester early and christmas came.
 With it also the 2-week vacation from work.
 And the activity of ITÜK was frozen, since everyone was preparing from exams (that I had done ahead of time) and there were close to no student events.

 Overnight most of my commitments were wiped, the to-do list was blank.
-I realized I had been given back all the time I had took from myself.
+I had been given back all the time I had took from myself.

 ### 2022

-After three semesters of finding audiences and doing something for *them*, I was alone in a new country and decided to swing right into the other extreme and focus all of my time on myself.
+After three semesters of finding audiences and doing something for *them* to prove *I* had autonomy over myself, I was alone in a new country and decided to swing right into the other extreme and focus all of my time on myself.

 France's culture gave me a friendly pat on the back and said "la vie n'est pas faite pour travailler."
 It hit me how much Estonian culture itself had directed me towards and overly encouraged my maddeningly obsessive every-second-filled schedule.
 There was no-one to ask me "Why?" or "Could it be unhealthy?", I was only asked "How do you do that?
 I wish I could be like you!"
-Now I felt like the odd one out, an absolute maniac running around bumping into people just chilling, not caring, focusing on the little things.
+Now I felt like the odd one out, an absolute maniac running around bumping into people just chilling, focusing on the joys of espresso and [quaso~](https://www.youtube.com/watch?v=cLOfV2m3zV4).

 It rubbed off on me oh so good.

 I started writing again, working out, taking walks, cooking, just chilling in the park.
-Most crucially, I reconnected with the present entirely.
+Most crucially, I reconnected with the present.

 Besides that new cultures gave way to new perspectives on religion, philosophy.
 Foremost I understood the muslim world a lot better, giving me the chance to reflect on a past relationship and to recontextualize my empathy.

 Interestingly, the world seems a lot smaller after the year at CERN.
 Me going there was hyped up to be as a huge thing.
 It was all so exaggerated that I really believed it too.
 "That's it!
 I will do great things!
 I'll have the chance to eat and have coffee with gigabrain scientists and engineers!
-I'll live alone!"
+I'll live alone in a foreign country!"
 I felt that I could taste the endgame of life.

 Now I understand that actually life is more or less the same everywhere.
 Old me, new location.
 New Person, Same Old Mistakes.